devlinjunker/template.webpack.fend/README.md

 How to use this template to create a basic Frontend Application:

 1. Download template and update dependencies
-2. Create application in `src/`
+2. Create HTML files in `src/`
-3. Modify `src/entry.js` to start up your application
+3. Add javascript files and reference in `src/entry.js` to run up your application
+    - add additional javascript entry points in webpack.config.js
-4. Update `src/index.html` with HTML structure
+4. Add to `src/index.html` to define your html structure
+   - add more html files and reference them in webpack.config.js
 5. Use `npm run start-watch` to compile and run dev server + tests in watch mode
-6. Navigate http://localhost:3030/ to see a development version of your web app or http://localhost:3030/docs/ to see the documentation
+6. Navigate http://localhost:3030/ to see a development version of your web app
+   - or http://localhost:3030/docs/ to see the documentation

 ### Tests/Running